+Co ourse Rese erves List for 2017 FALL

+upd ated Aug.

-Co ourse Rese erves List for 2017 FALL upd ated Aug.3 The reading materials, which are not ma [PDF]: Some scanned chapters are ava [BOX]: It is prepared as printed materia [Book & e-book]: There are available as illable and downle I so that you may oad the PDF files on the copy it in the library.
+The reading materials, which are not ma [PDF] : Some scanned chapters are ava [BOX] : It is prepared as printed material [Book & e-book] : There are available as illable and downle I so that you may oad the PDF files on th copy it in the library.

 Sec.
+Instructor Book Title Available type of sources BOOP No.

+Course INO.

-Instructor Book Title Available type of воок Course 0001 Doon mile sources No. Course Academic Writing 2 Lisa Lim Conducting research literature reviews : from the internet to paper 4th ed Sources Book No. Lisa Lim Lisa Lim Conducting research literature reviews : from the internet to paper No. 1
+Course Academic Writing 2 Lisa Lim Conducting research literature reviews : from the internet to paper 4th ed Book 1

+2 Lisa Lim Lisa Lim 1 2